CSH-Integration/VBCS-Workshop/LabGuide100.md

 ### Step 6 Test it and save it

-### Step 7 Similarly, create a Rest connection like the above
+### Step 7 Next, you will create a empty Rest connection as Trigger
 ![](images/100/oic6.png)

-### Step 8 Give the rest connection a name without the connection and security authentication details
+### Step 8 Give the rest connection a name.
+Note: you donn't need input the connection and security authentication details here
 ![](images/100/oic7.png)

 ### Step 9 Now, let's move to Integration tab, and click the Create on the top right
 ![](images/100/oic8.png)

-### Step 10 Choose the App-Driven architecture
+### Step 10 Choose the App-Driven Orchestration
 ![](images/100/oic9.png)

-### Step 11 Name it with the prefix, like JK_CreateIncidents and click on create
+### Step 11 Name it with your prefix, like JK_CreateIncidents and click on create
 ![](images/100/oic10.png)

 ### Step 12 An empty canvas will appear and click on the + sign to add the Rest Connection you just created